VikrantDinde/Weather/Weather/ReadMe.txt

 1) Keep the project the C folder

-2) Keep the attached cityDetails text file inside the weather folder
+2) Keep the attached cityDetails text file inside the weather folder (EG: C:\Weather)

 3) Out will be generated in Documents folder date wise.